dt-demos/problem-report/README.md

     P-230225,Availability issue,CLOSED,INFRASTRUCTURE,AVAILABILITY,02/08/2023,02/08/2023
     ```

 4. Open `problems.csv` in Excel and make a pivot table from the results.
+See the `problems.xlsx` example in this repo.